auburn-comp-math/math-5650-6650.homework/README.md

 - Backtracking line search
 - Steepest descent method with line search

+Please fork this repository first and make necessary modifications for the following tasks.
 Your submission repository should be organized as follows.

 ```
 -- root